 Additionally, the Project Management Coach and Leadership Coach collaborate with each project team to address process and team barriers, ensure the project curriculum is understood and applied, and provide presentation coaching prior to the Showcase.

 Each participant receives five individual sessions with experienced leadership coaches who guide them to achieve their professional development goals.
 Coaches supplement the individual sessions with continued multimedia support throughout the program.
-A variety of tools enhance participant growth and development, which include: Gallup’s Strength Finder, TTI DISC, and an Executive Leadership 360 survey.
+A variety of tools enhance participant growth and development, which include: Gallup’s CliftonStrengths, TTI DISC, and a multi-rater 360 survey.

 During the first immersion (Onboarding) participants will be introduced to mentor best practices.
 Participants will identify potential mentors and develop a Mentor Implementation Plan that includes meeting with their mentor throughout the Academy.
 Mentoring is a powerful personal and career development tool which supports professional growth.